dpazavalos/eulerJava/README.md

 # NOTE
-If you're in this repo to judge muy work, that's cool
+If you're in this repo to judge my work, that's cool

 If you're here to crib solutions, for shame.
 You're only robbing yourself.